 We had our friend Phil over for dinner the other night when I made this chili, and everyone’s bowls were clean by the end of the meal.
 The boys both gave it two thumbs up.
 I will absolutely be making this chili again and hope you will too!

 - 6 strips bacon

-- One 14 ounce can diced tomatoes, in juice
+- 14 ounce can diced tomatoes in juice

-- One 14 ounce can Great Northern white beans, drained
+- 14 ounce can Great Northern white beans drained